commercelayer/commercelayer-docs-resources/geocoders/object.md

 ---
-description: A geocoder object is returned as part of the response body of each successful list API call.
+description: A comprehensive list of the geocoder resource's attributes and relationships.
 ---

 # The geocoder object

+A geocoder object is returned as part of the response body of each successful list API call.

+## Fields

 | Field          | Type     | Description                                  |
 | -------------- | -------- | -------------------------------------------- |